Japanese billionaire gets ready for December space mission

 Associated Press

-MOSCOW (AP) — A forthcoming flight to space by a Japanese billionaire will allow the public to have a closer look at life on board the orbiting outpost, the president of Space Adventures, a company that organized the flight, said Friday.
+MOSCOW (AP) — A forthcoming flight to space by a Japanese billionaire will allow the public to have a closer look at life on board the International Space Station, the president of Space Adventures, a company that organized the flight, said Friday.

-Yusaku Maezawa is set to rocket to space on Dec.
-8 on a Russian Soyuz spacecraft together with producer Yozo Hirano who will film his mission and Russian cosmonaut Alexander Misurkin.
+Fashion tycoon Yusaku Maezawa is set to rocket to space on Dec.
+8 on a Russian Soyuz spacecraft together with producer Yozo Hirano, who will film his mission, and Russian cosmonaut Alexander Misurkin.

-Tom Shelley, the president of Space Adventures, said Maezawa compiled a list of 100 things for him to do in space during a 12-day mission after asking the public for ideas.

 “His intention is to try to share the experience of what it means to be in space with the general public,” Shelley said in an interview with The Associated Press, adding it will include “simple things about daily life to maybe some some other fun activities, to more serious questions as well.”

+He and his film producer will be the first self-paying tourists to visit the space station since 2009.
+The price of the trip hasn’t been disclosed.

-Space Adventures, a Virginia-based company, has previously worked with Russian space officials to put several private clients in orbit.
+Space Adventures, a Virginia-based company, has previously sent seven other tourists to the space station, from 2001 to 2009.

+Maezawa has also booked a flyby around the moon aboard Elon Musk’s Starship that is tentatively scheduled for 2023.
+He’ll be joined by eight contest winners.

 Maezawa, who has been preparing for the flight at Russian space facilities together with his crewmates, said during Thursday’s news conference that he was particularly thrilled by training that imitated zero gravity in orbit.